marionschneider/sentitweet/README.md

 In order to connect with the twitter API, you will also need to get some ( a lot ) of access keys that you can get at https://dev.twitter.com/ They are all grouped in the config file.
 You have to update them with your own.

+The values are all stored in a Thingspeak public channel I created.
+You can easily create your own at https://thingspeak.com/

 The twitter account related to the artwork is @sentitweeet.
 The app runs on a server but can be run localy at port 9997.